 We have gathered a few important guidelines for you to follow so you can maximise your chances of making the best impression possible.

-Our National Casting Manager, Kathleen, shares her wise words and important tips:
+Our Regional Casting Manager, Brodie, shares her wise words and important tips:

 ‘Punctuality is key.
 You have to be careful not to be too early, but you most certainly can’t be late!
 Five minutes is early enough, there will usually be lots of kids attending the casting so the less crowded the better.
 Be prepared with scripts for acting auditions and be sure to practice prior to the casting and again in the car on the way there.